Revising Sentences Using the Paramedic Method

 Principles of Revising Sentences

-(In each case, clear subject and active verb have been highlighted)
+(In each case, I have highlighted a clear subject and active verb.)

 Use an ACTIVE verb with a clear SUBJECT—put the subject first: